ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Ok, for the final section of this article I have something special that draws the attention of many people around the world.

 The Black–Scholes, or Black–Scholes–Merton model, is a mathematical model for the dynamics of a financial market containing derivative investment instruments, giving a theoretical estimate of the price of <em>European-style options</em> and shows that the option has a unique price given the risk of the security and its expected return.
-This work granted Fischer Black and Myron Scholes their Nobel Prize in economics and has been widely used in fintechs around the world.
+This work granted Fischer Black and Myron Scholes their Nobel Prize in economics and has been widely used in algorithmic trading strategies around the world.

 Before we move on, I have a <strong>disclaimer</strong>: we will dive into some math!